pnpm/pnpm/CONTRIBUTING.md

   ```

 - Create your patch, following [code style guidelines](#coding-style-guidelines), and **including appropriate test cases**.
-- Run `pnpx changeset` in the root of the repository and describe your changes.
+- Run `pnpm changeset` in the root of the repository and describe your changes.
 The resulting files should be committed as they will be used during release.
 - Run the full test suite and ensure that all tests pass.
 - Commit your changes using a descriptive commit message that follows our
   [commit message conventions](#commit-message-guidelines).
 Adherence to these conventions